A note on overrelaxation in the Sinkhorn algorithm: Introduction and statement of result

-We remark that our derived a-priori interval for $\omega$ is usually very small, and hence our result is of rather theoretical interest.
+We remark that our derived a priori interval for $\omega$ is usually very small, and hence our result is of rather theoretical interest.
 In the relevant cases, when $\sev^2$ is close to one, significant acceleration is achieved only when $\omega$ is close to $\omega^{{\text{opt}}}$ (which tends to two for $\sev^2 \to 1$).
 A possible heuristic to select a nearly optimal relaxation is to approximate the second largest eigenvalue of $M$ based on the current iterate.
 After a similarity transform, this requires to compute the spectral norm of a symmetric matrix.
 An even simpler approach, as suggested in~\cite{thibault17}, is to directly estimate $\vartheta^2$, and hence $\omega^{{\text{opt}}}$, by monitoring the convergence rate of the standard Sinkhorn method in terms of a suitable residual.
-In the final section~\ref{sec: numerical experiments} we include numerical illustrations, which indicate that in certain cases such heuristics can be quite precise already in the initial phase of the algorithm, resulting in the almost optimal convergence rate.
+In the final section~\ref{sec: numerical experiments} we include numerical illustrations, which indicate that in certain cases such heuristics can be quite precise already in the initial phase of the algorithm, resulting in the almost optimal convergence rate at almost no additional cost.
+This confirms that overrelaxation is a simple way to significantly accelerate the Sinkhorn method in cases where it is slow.
+For completeness, we should mention that alternative approaches for solving problem~\eqref{eq: problem P} and aiming at fast convergence have been proposed based on Newton's method, see, e.g.,~\cite{Knight2013,Brauer2018} and references therein.